pranavlonari/Keep-Notes-Clone/README.md

 # Keep Notes Clone

+**Version 1: Initial Design**

 A simple clone of Google Keep built using React.
-This is just intial design .will update design and functionality version 1:
+This is the first version, showcasing the initial design.
+Future updates will include improvements to both design and functionality.
 ![Keep Notes Clone](https://github.com/pranavlonari/Keep-Notes-Clone/blob/master/images/v1.png)